rootiest/zippy_guides/guides/macros.md

 The sample `START_PRINT` macro included does not make use of that parameter.
 Your macro may or may not.
 You may not have a chamber heater.

-All of that is ok, even with that parameter included.
+All of that is OK, even with that parameter included.
 If your `START_PRINT` macro doesn't use the parameter, it will just be ignored.

 I decided it was worth including this in my guide despite many users not needing it, and it not being included in the same `START_PRINT` macro because it doesn't hurt to have it and not use it.